-The Cathedral Shark Dive is different from many other dives in that the sharks are not hand fed.
+The Cathedral Shark Dive, managed by Beqa Lagoon Resort, is different from many other dives in that the sharks are not hand fed.
 But it is still a deeply personal experience to see these apex predators close up.
 As well as the usual grey and Black tipped Reef Sharks, the site attracts Lemon and Nurse sharks, up to 30 Bull Sharks and 1 to 3 Tiger sharks per dive.
 The Cathedral Dive site is well situated and carefully organised to give guests the best possible, safe, intimate shark experience.

 There is a briefing on the evening before the shark dive so that guests know exactly what to expect, and can ask all those questions, which seem a bit last minute if you ask on the boat when you’re half way there.